Where Do You Cruise?

 - CN Tower.
 Toronto’s familiar landmark.

-- Rogers Centre – our major stadium for baseball, football, concerts, etc. Previously known as Sky Dome.
+- Rogers Centre – our major stadium for baseball, concerts and major events.
+Previously known as Sky Dome.

 - Ferry to the Island Airport, at the foot of Bathurst St.